How to Close a Job Interview

 Tips for Ending a Job Interview on a Positive Note

-Final impressions can be lasting impressions, so you should think carefully about how you end an interview.
-Here are some tips for closing a job interview.
+Final impressions can be the most lasting, so you should think carefully about your approach closing a job interview.

 Confirm Your Interest in the Job